 - Comes with 6 Font Paired preset styles in free and premium versions

 - Includes Whitelabel feature

-- Need to upgrade to higher plan for Schema Pro, Convert Pro, and Spectra Pro plugins
+- Upgrade to higher plan (Astra Growth Bundle) for Schema Pro, Convert Pro, and Spectra Pro plugins

 - Slower support during weekends